sumleo/jsoptimizer/README.md

 ```
 #### Performance

 The setTimeout will execute after time out.
 But it depends on the main thread.
-If it is not free at time out，then it will be delay.
+If it is not free at time out，then it will be a delay.

-The requestAnimationFrame do not need timeout setting.When the browser refreshes, it will call the callback function defined in the requestAnimationFrame.
+The requestAnimationFrame do not need timeout setting.
+When the browser refreshes, it will call the callback function defined in the requestAnimationFrame.
 The browser will automatically optimize the callback function.
 Besides, if the page is not active, the animation will pause automatically to save the CPU consumption.